Learn more about Endowed Funds

 Endowed funds are never spent: they are invested.
 It is the earnings from these investments that go to help the programs you choose to support.
 That means each gift designated for endowment provides permanent financial support for the College.

-Naming an endowed fund for a person or organization you wish to honour is meaningful and long-lasting way to leave a legacy.
+Naming an endowed fund for a person or organization you wish to honour is a meaningful and long-lasting way to leave a legacy.

-The funds generated from the interest on endowment investments are generally used for a specific and designated purposes.
+The funds generated from the interest on endowment investments are generally used for a specific and designated purpose.
 It is possible to top up or build on existing endowments whenever you wish.
 If you have a question about making a gift to an existing endowment, please contact us at 416-415-5000 ext.3721.

 What is an endowed gift?

 An endowment is a cash donation with the stipulation that it be invested and the principal remains intact in perpetuity.
 Your gift of $20,000 or more can establish a named scholarship and you will receive a tax receipt for the full amount of your endowment fund contribution.

 How does an endowment help students?

 George Brown College awards annual scholarships from the interest generated by endowed gifts.
 Endowments can be directed towards particular programs or student groups, as designated by the donor and the Foundation.